Meet the Cabinet

 Ciarochi began his educational career as a teacher in HCPS in 1992, and over the following decades, he held positions of increasingly greater responsibility as assistant principal, principal and director of construction and maintenance in HCPS.

 Ciarochi received his Bachelor of Science in Secondary Education from Old Dominion University and his Master of Education from Virginia Commonwealth University.
-He is licensed as a Division Superintendent for the Commonwealth of Virginia.
+He is licensed as a Division Superintendent for the Commonwealth of Virginia and the State of North Carolina.
 Al and his wife, Diana, are the proud parents of two children.

 Deputy Superintendent for Teaching & Learning, Systemic Equity, & Engagement